Patient education: Achalasia (Beyond the Basics)

 Complications — Postoperative pain is expected, and is treated with pain medications.
 Like balloon dilation, there is a risk of acid reflux following myotomy, which can cause damage to the esophagus over time.

 During the operation for myotomy, surgeons often perform an additional procedure called a fundoplication in which a portion of the stomach is wrapped around the esophagus to prevent the reflux of stomach contents (figure 3).
 However, the fundoplication does not always prevent reflux, and it can cause additional complications such as difficulty swallowing, bloating, flatulence, and diarrhea.
-(See "Patient information: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)
+(See "Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)

 Botulinum toxin injection — Botulinum toxin injections temporarily paralyze the nerves that signal the LES to contract, thereby helping to relieve the obstruction.
 Botulinum toxin injection also is used occasionally as a diagnostic test for people who appear to have achalasia but who have inconclusive test results.

 Procedure — The injection procedure is performed during endoscopy, while the patient is sedated.
 The botulinum toxin is injected through the lining of the esophagus directly into the LES muscle.

 Success rate — A single botulinum toxin injection session relieves symptoms in 65 to 90 percent of people in the short term (three months to approximately one year).
 Additional injections can relieve symptoms in patients whose symptoms return.
 Botulinum toxin injection is more likely to be effective in people over the age of 50 years and in people who have the vigorous form of achalasia.